-Wat Water filters- Emissions from Safe Drinking Water Supply, version 1.0 1 Methodological criteria This methodology is The project involves applicable to project introduction of new zero activities that introduce a emission technology to new, or rehabilitate an supply safe drinking existing, zero-emission or water.
-The specifications low-emission technology of the water purifiers are to supply safe drinking detailed out in section A.3 water. of the VPA-DD.
-Document:
+Wat er filters- Emissions fror n Safe Drinking Water Su pply, version 1.0 1 Methodological criteria applicable to project activities that introduce a new, or rehabilitate an existing, zero-emission or low-emission technology The project involves introduction of new zero emission technology to supply safe drinking water.
+The specifications of the water purifiers are detailed out in section A.3 of the VPA-DD.
+Document: Project sheet/manufacturers specification 2 Methodological criteria methodology, Emission reductions from Safe Drinking Water Supply Document: